chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 communication in some cases, but in other cases may degrade communication throughput (notably on NUMA systems where the locale straddles the NUMA boundary).
-GASNet also provides additional environment variable settings that can optionally be used to control the detailed behavior of these threads, see GASNet documentation referenced in :ref:`ibv-conduit-docs`.
+GASNet also provides additional environment variable settings that can optionally be used to control the detailed behavior of these threads, see the GASNet documentation referenced in :ref:`ibv-conduit-docs`.

 By default, the blocking progress threads are created by GASNet and do not